What caught my eye: March 2023

 Ever Given.
 Photo credit: Vesselfinder

 I am minded to write this post for my blog on the very afternoon that the mega container ship, Ever Given, is freed from her unfortunate mooring, which has been her home for the best part of a week.
-This freak incident, (causes unknown at this point), is yet another reminder of the perils of shipping and our reliance on it.
+The freak incident with the Ever Given, (causes unknown at this point), is yet another reminder of the perils of shipping and our reliance on it.
 And it has certainly hit the world news headlines big time, not surprisingly.
 Smit Boskalis, it seems, has done a remarkable job to free her.
 I know little of such intricate salvage situations, but clearly they handled it in such a way as to preserve the ship and her valuable cargo.
 Only time will tell, once inspected more fully, if there is hull damage.
 It serves as a reminder to the dangers and hazards of shipping, some of which cannot be envisaged until it is too late, which lurk around each corner.
 I can only imagine the cost to marine insurers and vessel owners will run into many billions.

 Continue reading “The Ever Given Suez Canal Incident”